 Google Flight Search – Google surprised everyone by entering the flight search business back in 2011.
 The reason why they are so powerful is because of how much data they have.
 Yes they have the standard flight searching tools but where they shine is in some of their hidden abilities.
 1) Predict which months have the cheapest prices 2) Search for hidden layover cities and 3) Find the cheapest destinations based on your parameters.
 Check out my article on Google Flight Search.

-AirBNB– Now if there’s one thing that’s revolutionized travel in these past 10 years, it’s airbnb.
+Airbnb– Now if there’s one thing that’s revolutionized travel in these past 10 years, it’s Airbnb.
 While the idea of homestay isn’t new, airbnb popularized this method of stay and made travellers realize that there are options beyond hotels that may be more comfortable, convenient, and cheaper.
-If you haven’t signed up yet, make sure you grab your free $47 today.
+If you haven’t signed up yet, make sure you grab your free credit today.

-HomeAway – A direct competitor to Airbnb is HomeAway which is now part of the Vrbo platform.
-While I do enjoy the user experience of airbnb, you can often find even better deals on HomeAway simply because their fees are lower.
-As an example, I was looking at a property in Kauai and for the same property between the two, HomeAway was cheaper by $400.
+Vrbo – A direct competitor to Airbnb is HomeAway which is now part of the Vrbo platform.
+While I do enjoy the user experience of Airbnb, you can often find even better deals on Vrbo simply because their fees are lower.
+As an example, I was looking at a property in Kauai and for the same property between the two, Vrbo was cheaper by $400.
 It could also work vice versa so I always check both.
-Also keep in mind that VRBO is owned by HomeAway so you will get very similar inventory.

 Booking.com – Booking is now my go-to search engine when it comes to finding hotels.
 It’s an easy to use interface and at the end of the day helps me find cheap deals.
 On my trip to Iceland, I booked every single hotel, hostel, and guesthouse with Booking.
 Their inventory of accommodations that they now have is quite impressive.

 Agoda – Anytime I go to Asia, my go-to hotel search engine is Agoda without a doubt.
 They simply have the the most robust collection of accommodations in Asia and good rates.
 I’ve never been led astray by Agoda and I can comfortably recommend them when planning your next trip.